alexisveliz/Yelp-Instagram-API-Combination/README.md

 # Restaurant Vibes

 This app uses Yelp API and Instagram API to display photos and reviews for a restaurant to get a feeling of what the place is like.

-TO RUN:
-To run the Yelp API, run Connection.py and specify which location and search terms you would like to use.

-To run the Instagram API, run ConnectionInstagramScript.py.
-The error that appears in command line is just a warning the pictures should download in a folder called "pictures" in your computer.
-The warning about using --login can be ignored as it is only neccessary to download HD photos, which we do not need.
+Currently, this prototype version searched the term "Thai" for locations in either "Los Angeles," "San Francisco," or "Seattle."
+Based on this search, it will output the top location based on Yelp and an image of the place from Instagram.

+### To Run

 The UI is built using [Bottle](https://bottlepy.org/).
 To run, first download bottle using `pip install bottle` or another method mentioned in the Bottle website.
 Then run main.py and navigate to http://localhost:8080 in your browser.